How many different microbes share our bodies?

 We now know our whole bodies, inside and out are colonized by hundreds of thousands of little microorganisms that are busy going about their lives and performing their functions.

 The number of organisms is around thrice the number of cells we have on our bodies, but what is the diversity, what are the varieties of species that live on us, and how many species do we actually share our bodies with?
 The story begins at one’s birth.

 Where do so many microbes come from?

 Microbial colonization of its host, i.e. our body occurs at birth.
 This has been studied extensively.
 During and after birth babies are bathed in, and exposed to maternal and environmental species.
 This initiates microbial establishment.
 Studies are showing that delaying the baby’s first bath for at least 24 hours helps in establishing a healthy microbiome.

-Within the first year of life an estimated 1013 to 1014 microbes, comprising over 500 to 1000 species colonize the gut.
+Within the first year of life, an estimated 1013 to 1014 microbes, comprising over 500 to 1000 species colonize the gut.
 After weaning these microbes also become established leading to an individual’s signature microbiome.
-For the first three years, the quantity and variety of organisms proliferate after which adult microbiota remains relatively stable.
-However, it is interesting to note that when large groups are studies, more diversity is observed between individuals than discrete groups of bacteria.
+For the first three years, the quantity and variety of organisms proliferate after which the adult microbiota remains relatively stable.
+However, it is interesting to note that when large groups are studied, more diversity is observed between individuals than between discrete groups of bacteria.

-Our microbiomes development is based on a mixture of our organisms we inherit or are exposed to.
-People who cohabitate and have pets have shown to have similarities in their microbial makeup.
+Our microbiome development is based on a mixture of the organisms we inherit or are exposed to.
+People who cohabitate and have pets have been shown to have similarities in their microbial makeup.
 Similarly, families that grow up on farms have a greater diversity than city dwellers, and interestingly the variation in species drops when they are removed from their rural environments.